SoftUni-Internal/interactive-content/EN/04-Exam-Preparation/02-Problem.md

  - \{EmailN\}

 ### Input
-- You will be receiving lines until you receive the "Statistics" command
+- You will be receiving lines until you receive the "**Statistics**" command
 - The commands will be in the format described above

 ### Output
-- Print the collection in the format described above after the "Statistics" command
+- Print the collection in the format described above after the "**Statistics**" command

 ### Output
-Print the collection in the format described above after receiving the "Statistics" command.
+Print the collection in the format described above after receiving the "**Statistics**" command.

 ### Example
 | **Input** | **Output** |